1. WHEN YOUR CONTRACT STARTS

 11.1.
 We can disconnect the supply of energy to your property:

 11.1.1.
-If you haven't paid your bill on time.
+If you haven't paid your bill on time and we have not been able to agree an alternative payment arrangement.
 We will restart it as soon as possible once the bill and any additional collection charges have been paid.

 11.1.2.
 If there has been a material breach of the contract.